 Venice Gourmet Deli

-In nice weather it’s one of the best seats in town, and on certain days I’ll walk by there just hoping a spot is open so I can sit down and feel very lucky to be able to eat my lunch in Sausalito.
-(You can also order the Venice sandwiches next door at Venice Pizzeria and eat at their inside or outside tables with the same fabulous view.)
+In nice weather it’s one of the best seats in town, and on certain days I’ll walk by there with our dog just hoping a spot is open so I can sit down and feel very lucky to be able to eat my lunch in Sausalito.
+(You can also order the Venice Gourmet sandwiches next door at Venice Pizzeria and eat at their inside or outside tables with the same fabulous view.)

 Every summer thousands of Sausalito visitors hunt for an “impulse lunch,” and Venice Gourmet stands out as one of a handful of gems in the prime visitor zone: a place with really high quality food at the same prices other places charge for cheap ingredients, and even when the line is long they maintain very friendly service.
 As a result it’s a popular lunch place year-round for people who work in the area.

-While you wait for your sandwich they have an eclectic selection of wines and kitchen gadgets to look at… if you can tear your eyes away from the view.
+While you wait for your sandwich at Venice Gourmet they have an eclectic selection of wines and kitchen gadgets to look at… if you can tear your eyes away from the view.
 We have no idea how they pick such a mixed bag of items, but it makes for fun browsing.
 And although we joke about how some of the items offered are located together in bizarre and inexplicable patterns (Australian kangaroo-topped meat skewers for kabob on the shelf next to an exotic chutney from England), every so often i find myself taking one of those oddly-sorted options to the cash register.

 Something else that people should know about Venice Gourmet Deli?
 Find that perfect kitchen gadget there to decant wine and whip potatoes at the same time?
 Is it true that when Napoleon took over Venice he said, “Veni, Vidi, Vino!”?
 Disagree with any of our suggestions?
 Please let us know!